-- Now choose a shape and insert a picture, make sure the image fits within the slide completely.
+- Now choose a shape and insert a powerpoint image, make sure the image fits within the slide completely.

 - Now, select the picture first and then the shape(s).
 Then access the Drawing Tools Format tab of the Ribbon, and click the Merge Shapes button.

 - This opens up the Merge Shapes drop-down.
-Within the Merge Shapes, point the cursor over the Combine option and click it to create a cookie-cutter graphic from the picture.
+Point the cursor over the Combine option within the Merge Shapes and click it to create a cookie-cutter presentation graphic from the picture.

 - Type anything within the placeholders, and also you can insert anything within the placeholders.

 The three essential design shapes are Quadrilaterals(squares, rectangles), Round(circles, ovals, spheres), and Arrows.
 These are the most commonly used shapes in PowerPoint presentations.
-You can also use other shapes like triangles, spirals, etc. to make your PowerPoint designs more effective.
-Check out these PowerPoint templates effectively using shapes and learn Effective Use Of Shapes In PowerPoint To Create Winning Presentations.
+You can also use other shapes ppt templates like triangles, spirals, etc. to make your PowerPoint designs more effective.

 - Go to the Insert Tab